Csluu/AiSummarizer/README.md

 During the development of this project, I gained valuable insights into using Redux to manage state in a complex application and using Vite to speed up the development process.
 These insights and takeaways can be helpful for other developers working on similar projects.

 If you have any questions or feedback, please don't hesitate to reach out.
-Thank you for taking the time to read this README file and for considering my Kanban board project!
+Thank you for taking the time to read this README file and for considering my project!